MartinSavko/murko/README.md

 # Goal
 This projects aims to develop a tool to help make a sense of optical images of samples people typically work with in macromolecular crystallography experiments.
-An approach employed at the current stage is a one using an artificial neural network.
+An approach employed at the current stage is the one using an artificial neural network.

 ## Requirements
 We aim to have a tool that given an image such as this one: